theaakashd/learnings-repository/README.md

 ### Day : 01-26-2024
 - `Happy Republic Day` to everyone.
 - I thought to start the coding as soon as wake up but again i didn't did anything today also.
+- I just open my project e-com and let's see where i left.